Superbition/Polyel-Framework/README.md

 # Phase
-A PHP framework for building web applications
+A PHP framework for building beautiful web applications

 **Status: In Development; unstable**